-This passage would seem to indicate that gold swaps are to be considered transactions in the underlying instruments (monetary gold and foreign exchange) and not as collateralized loans.
+- 35. This passage would seem to indicate that gold swaps are to be considered transactions in the underlying instruments (monetary gold and foreign exchange) and not as collateralized loans. - 36.
+Gold swaps are discussed in the Data Template on International Reserves and Foreign Currency Liquidity, Operational Guidelines (Operational Guidelines).